Naveentp/Clean-MVVM-NewsApp/README.md

 - Build and run the app.

 ## TODO
 - Write test cases for all the modules.
+    - ~~Domain module~~
+    - Remote module
+    - Cache module
+    - Data module
+    - App module
+    - Shared module

 Thank you!